gletroadec/Projet_5.1/README.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 In this repository you will have acces to all our source code.
 The script folder represents all of the scripts that we used to normalize, compare and perform our FVA, all scripts are numbered according to the order they should be run.
 In the data folder, each folder are also numbered according to the script they are involved in.
 In the 7_FVA folder lays all of the FVA that were ran among all of the bacteries models found to match our dataset, finaly the 7_Interactions folder contains only the metabolites within one couple of bacteries that are found to be exchanged.

+The dataset we used is accessible <a href="https://www.ebi.ac.uk/metagenomics/studies/MGYS00005202">here</a>